Open Internacional Femení Solgironès

 Dates

-The 2023 tennis tournament in La Bisbal d’Empordà will take place from the 6th to the 11th of June 2023.
+The 2023 tennis tournament in La Bisbal d’Empordà took place from the 6th to the 11th of June 2023.

-The 2023 tournament will be played in the same week as the French Open grand slam, the WTA 125 tournament in Makarska, and the Tyler Tennis Championships in Texas, USA.
+The 2023 tournament was played in the same week as the French Open grand slam, the WTA 125 tournament in Makarska, and the Tyler Tennis Championships in Texas, USA.

 Players Entry List

-The official entry list for the 2023 tournament will be released the week before the start of the tournament.
+The official entry list for the 2023 WTA La Bisbal tennis tournament was released the week before the start of the tournament.

-As the tournament is at the WTA 125 level, players are likely to be ranked somewhere between 100 and 250 in the world.
+As the tournament is at the WTA 125 level, players were mostly ranked somewhere between 100 and 250 in the world.

 Schedule

-Below is the expected schedule for the 2023 tournament with the singles final being played on the 11th of June 2023.
+Below was the schedule for the 2023 tournament with the singles final being played on the 11th of June 2023.

 DayDateRound